|Name:||glTF 2.0 format|

 To create Shadeless (Unlit) materials, use the Background material type.

 The glTF base color is determined by looking for a Base Color input on a Principled BSDF node.
-If the input is unconnected, the input’s default color (the color button next to the unconnected socket) is used as the Base Color for the glTF material.
+If the input is unconnected, the input’s default color (the color field next to the unconnected socket) is used as the Base Color for the glTF material.

 If an Image Texture node is found to be connected to the Base Color input, that image will be used as the glTF base color.